Defxult/reactionmenu/README.md

 ## Dynamic
 A dynamic menu is used when you do not know how much information will be applied to the menu.
 For example, if you were to request information from a database, that information can always change.
 You query something and you might get 1,500 results back, and the next maybe only 800.
 A dynamic menu pieces all this information together for you and adds it to an embed page by rows of data. `.add_row()` is best used in some sort of `Iterable` where everything can be looped through, but only add the amount of data you want to the menu page.
 > NOTE: In a dynamic menu, all added data is placed in the description section of an embed.
-If you choose to use a `custom_embed`, all text in the description will be overriden with the data you add
+If you choose to use a `custom_embed`, all text in the description will be overridden with the data you add
 * Associated methods
     * `ReactionMenu.add_row(data: str)`
     * `ReactionMenu.clear_all_row_data()`